Scienta/infrastructure/docs/proxmox-datacenter-overview.md

 - Use `schous` as the primary exit node for north-south traffic.
 - Keep the external router as the upstream default gateway domain and policy boundary.
 - Use Route64 as the upstream source of public IPv6 reachability, with `schous` connected over WireGuard.
+- Keep selective VRF-to-default BGP export policy on `schous` for external peers that should only receive specific tenant prefixes.
 - Do not maintain custom per-node FRR logic outside the Proxmox SDN model.

 This keeps the control plane centered on Proxmox SDN instead of a hand-built FRR configuration set.